 Factors Affecting the Costs of Radio Ad Spots

 I have always been asked this question – is it expensive to advertise on radio, and how much do they cost in general?
-In the context of Singapore in particular, this really depends on the popularity, radio ratings and radio rankings of the radio stations.
+This really depends on the popularity, radio ratings and radio rankings of the radio stations.

-The costs for radio advertising include the cost of radio ad production, voice talent, scriptwriting and the cost to run your radio ads.
+Radio advertising includes the cost of radio ad production, voice talent, scriptwriting and the cost to run your radio ads.
 It is often quoted on a per-spot basis and ranges from SGD300 to SGD600 per 30 or 60 seconds onwards, but radio stations usually provide you with a discount if you take up more advertising spots over a period of time.
 The cost per spot also depends on the following factors:

 First-Time Advertiser Discount – If you are a first-time advertiser on a particular radio station, be sure to ask for a new advertiser discount.
 Most of the time, the radio station will agree to your request because they would want to lock in a new client.